 Lastly there is Barista FIRE.
 Barista FIRE is like saying, “Hey, I’m going to accumulate enough savings to cover my basic living expenses.”
 Or maybe even just the majority of your expenses.
 Then, you can step away from the traditional grind and embrace part-time or lower-paying, less stressful gigs, or pursue something you’re truly passionate about.
 It’s not about the big bucks; it’s about finding a sense of purpose and satisfaction in your work.
 The reason why Barista FIRE is called that was because people would quit their full time office job after saving enough to become a Barista.
 Some did it for the extra money and health insurance while others might have enjoyed the experience.

 As I’ve journeyed through life, I’ve learned that true financial freedom, to me, is all about having the freedom to do what I truly love.
-Take video games, for instance—I’m absolutely obsessed with them.
-But the thought of being tethered to playing games for 40 hours a week to pay the bills just doesn’t float my boat.
-Plus, the idea of restarting my career after a long break also doesn’t sound interesting.
+I love playing video games, but the thought of being tethered to playing games for 40 hours a week to pay the bills just doesn’t interest me.
+The idea of restarting my career after a long break also doesn’t sound interesting.
 I barely want to go back to work after a 2 week vacation let alone after months of being away.
 Mini retirements are definitely off the table.

-Then there’s Coast FIRE, all about taking it easy and coasting through life when you’ve got your financial ducks in a row.
+Then there’s Coast FIRE, all about taking it easy and coasting through life when you’ve started your snowball that is compounding.
 But let’s be real, I’m not a coasting kind of person, especially when I haven’t quite hit my financial goals.

-So, here’s my game plan: I’ll keep grinding it out full-time in my current gig until I’ve stacked enough chips to cover my most basic expenses.
+So, here’s my game plan: I’ll keep grinding it out full-time in my current career until I’ve stacked enough chips to cover my most basic expenses.
 It doesn’t mean I could cover my current expenses as it wouldn’t include the amount of traveling I would like.
 However, once I’ve nailed that, I’ll step back and weigh my options.
 Maybe I’ll dive into a passion project, something like that Barista FIRE vibe.
 Or maybe I’ll wade into the Multi-Stage Retirement idea and dial down my hours a notch.

-But here’s the kicker—the road ahead?
-It’s got more twists and turns than a rollercoaster.
-It’s not etched in stone, and I can change my mind along the way because, you know, priorities have this funny way of shifting.
+But here’s the kicker, the road ahead has more twists and turns than a rollercoaster.
+It’s not etched in stone, and I can change my mind along the way because, priorities have this funny way of shifting.
 In a few more years, when the decision time rolls around, I’ll go with the flow and see what feels right at the time.